georgedoescode/squircle/readme.md

 This is Squircley, an online SVG "squircle" squircle maker.
 You can check it out at https://squircley.app/

-Squircley is built with vue.js and hosted on Netlify.
+Squircley is built with vue.js and hosted on Netlify!

 **PRs are always welcome!**